MicrosoftDocs/cpp-docs/docs/data/oledb/implementing-a-simple-consumer.md

 ---
 # Implementing a Simple Consumer

-The following topics show how to edit the files created by the MFC Application Wizard and ATL OLE DB Consumer Wizard to create a simple consumer.
+The following topics show how to edit the files created by the **MFC Application Wizard** and **ATL OLE DB Consumer Wizard** to create a simple consumer.
 This example has the following parts:

-- "Retrieving Data with the Consumer" shows how to implement code in the consumer that reads all the data, row by row, from a database table.
+- [Retrieving Data with the Consumer](#retrieve) shows how to implement code in the consumer that reads all the data, row by row, from a database table.

-- "Adding Bookmark Support to the Consumer" shows how to add bookmark support to the consumer.
+- [Adding Bookmark Support to the Consumer](#bookmark) shows how to add bookmark support to the consumer.

-- "Adding XML Support to the Consumer" shows how to modify the consumer code to output the retrieved rowset data as XML data.

 > [!NOTE]
-> You can use the consumer application described in this section to test the MyProv and Provider sample providers.
+> You can use the consumer application described in this section to test the `MyProv` and `Provider` sample providers.

 > [!NOTE]
-> To build a consumer application to test MyProv (the same provider described in [Enhancing the Simple Read-Only Provider](../../data/oledb/enhancing-the-simple-read-only-provider.md)), you must include bookmark support as described in "Adding Bookmark Support to the Consumer."
+> To build a consumer application to test `MyProv` (the same provider described in [Enhancing the Simple Read-Only Provider](../../data/oledb/enhancing-the-simple-read-only-provider.md)), you must include bookmark support as described in [Adding Bookmark Support to the Consumer](#bookmark).

-> [!NOTE]
-> To build a consumer application to test Provider, leave out the bookmark support described in "Adding Bookmark Support to the Consumer" and skip to "Adding XML Support to the Consumer."

-## Retrieving Data with the Consumer
+## <a name="retrieve" ></a> Retrieving Data with the Consumer

 ### To modify the console application to use the OLE DB consumer

-1. In MyCons.cpp, change the main code by inserting the bold text as follows:
+1. In `MyCons.cpp`, change the main code by inserting the bold text as follows:

     ```cpp
     // MyCons.cpp : Defines the entry point for the console application.